ProvableHQ/welcome/documentation/leo/03_language.md

 Helper functions contain expressions and statements that can compute values, however helper functions cannot produce `records`.

-Helper functions that cannot be executed directly.
+Helper functions cannot be called directly from the outside.
 Instead, they must be called by other functions.
 Inputs of helper functions cannot have `{visibility}` modifiers like transition functions, since they are used only internally, not as part of a program's external interface.